 I am sure everyone knows what is the best hand in poker.
 But not many know what is considered the worst hand.
 If you are not a seasoned poker player, the answer could surprise you.
 That is 7 2, off-suit, to be precise.

-7 2 is the worst multiway hand because it is the lowest four gap hand combination that exists in poker.
-You can’t make straight with 7 2 unless there is a four-straight on board, and your flushes are the lowest also.
+7 2 is the worst hand because it is the lowest four gap hand combination that exists in poker.
+You can’t make straight with 7 2 unless there is a four-straight on board.
 All of this makes it hit very poorly post-flop.
-But there are hands that are worse than 7 2 off-suit.

 Strictly in terms of multiway equity (chances to win) 72o (7 2 off-suit) is the hand that will do the worst.
 But when playing heads-up and going all-in preflop against 32o, we will dominate the opponent.
 It’s deep-stacked situations and playing post-flop where we will do very badly with 72o.
 Especially if we are up against several opponents.

 If I ask you to name poker hands best to worst and you start with the best ones it will be easy for everyone to name the first 3 best hands.
 Pocket Aces (AA), pocket kings (KK), and pocket queens (QQ), followed by AK have the highest chances of winning and also not surprisingly the highest winrates.